kids encyclopedia robot

 Early life, education, and law career

 Camp was born in Midland, Michigan, the son of Norma L. (Nehil) and Robert D. Camp.
 He graduated from H.H.
 Dow High School in 1971.
 He attended the University of Sussex, Brighton, England, 1973–1974 and earned his Bachelor of Arts, magna cum laude, in 1975 from Albion College in Albion, Michigan.
 He earned a Juris Doctor from the University of San Diego School of Law in 1978.
-From 1979-91, he was a partner with the law firm Riecker, Van Dam & Barker in Midland, Michigan.
+From 1979 to 1991, he was a partner with the law firm Riecker, Van Dam & Barker in Midland, Michigan.

 Camp was diagnosed with early-stage non-Hodgkin's large B-cell lymphoma in 2012.
 After several months of chemotherapy, Camp announced he was cancer-free in December 2012.